kingkingyyk/Pi-MJPEG-Server/README.md

 This code is tested on work with [motioneye](https://github.com/motioneye-project/motioneye).
 Just add this server url as network camera.

 ## Support
-The code is tested to work on :
+The code (HW encode enabled) is tested to work on :
 - Pi 4 + Camera Module v3 (~4% CPU usage for single connection, 1% more for every connection)
 - Pi Zero 2 W + Camera Module v1 (~35% CPU usage for single connection)
 - Pi Zero W + Camera Module v1 (~60% CPU usage for single connection)